 - the disproportionate criminalization of drug and alcohol use in Black and brown communities

-National data shows that Black Americans are more likely than other racial groups to seek and receive treatment at a specialty facility.
-Rates of recovery among Black Americans following treatment, however, are lower than the general population.
+- black Americans are more likely than many other racial groups to seek treatment at a specialty facility, yet recovery rates following treatment remain lower than the general population

-Black Americans, Substance Abuse, And The Criminal Justice System
+Black Americans, Substance Use, And The Criminal Justice System

 Incarceration can lead to poverty, poor health, repeat offenses, violence, and lower quality of life.